 With Raspbian, the default username is pi, and the password is raspberry.
 You should change them after the first login, using the raspi-config tool, or the graphical Raspberry Pi Configuration tool.

-- How do I reset my Raspberry Pi password?
+- How do I fix Raspberry Pi not connecting to the internet?